-Our aim is to help them as soon as possible by beginning work on their application immediately.
-We will also apply for bail to allow them to go home as opposed to being held in the detention centre.
+Our aim is to offer detainee support as soon as possible, by beginning work on your application immediately.
+We will also submit a bail application to allow them to be released from the immigration removal centre.

 Although there is no guarantee of bail being granted, we have a high success rate in bail being granted to our clients.

 Many people detained at UK immigration will only be held for a couple of hours for a more thorough examination by immigration officials.